dosimont/lpaggregjni/README.md

 __Configure SWIG parameters__

-		$ cd swig

-Open swig.sh script with your text editor and fill the fields with the right values :
+Open `configuration` file with your text editor and fill the fields with the right values :

-SRC is the location of lpaggreg library source files.
+LPAGGREG_SRC is the location of lpaggreg library source files.
-PACKAGE is the package name of future java interface files.
+TARGET_PACKAGE is the package name of future java interface files.
-OUTDIR is the location where will be generated java interface files.
+OUTPUT_DIRECTORY is the location where will be generated java interface files.

-__Generate interface files__

-		$ ./swig.sh

 __Compile__

-  		$ cd ../Release
 		$ make

 __Install__

-		$ cd ..
+		$ make install

+__Clean__

-		$ ./install.sh
+		$ make clean